The 2020 MoMath Gala

 Discussions moderated by Fields Medalist Manjul Bhargava.

-Hear what Nate Silver thinks about the upcoming election!
+Hear what Nate Silver thinks about the 2020 presidential election!

 Featuring a special performance by Pete Muller!